vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Wed Oct 15 02:41:51 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Thu Oct 16 02:39:56 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER